 To survive these times, individuals need to stay informed on the latest health social and economic advice.
 We need to practise social isolation, to obey government lock-down requirements, and to keep our distance from the frail and elderly.

 We also need to explore all the options for keeping our wealth – and our families’ livelihoods – safe in the rapidly evolving economic situation.
 For example, did you know there are techniques to securely lock your wealth away in such a way that it can’t be touched by litigators, ex-partners, or even desperate governments?
 Did you know that you can protect your assets and savings so they can be securely passed down to your children when you die?
 Have you heard of the strategy employed by Britain’s Vestey family in defending assets from governments and other hostile parties for well over 100 years?

 How to protect personal assets from business creditors

 Helping Australians recover from financial challenges and retain their wealth is a subject close to my heart – and has been for the past 15 years.

 I went broke myself during the last major global economic downturn – the GFC – when a legal wrangle meant my husband Kevin and I were unable to hold onto the extensive property portfolio we had been building.
 Even though I was a fully qualified lawyer with in-depth experience of debt collection practices, the structure I had used to control my wealth was vulnerable to attack from creditors and others when we ran into trouble.

-After that humbling experience, I made it my mission to learn everything I could about asset protection and recovery from debt, with a view to helping myself and others.
-For more than a decade, the DG Institute has been helping ordinary Australians gain financial knowledge, to build wealth, and to achieve better financial security.
+Now, I am pleased to say that for more than a decade, the DG Institute has been helping ordinary Australians gain financial knowledge, to build wealth, and to achieve better financial security.
 We have taught ordinary Australians how to profit from property flipping, from property development and through business acquisition.
 We have helped people in debt to reclaim their lives and dignity through debt-relief strategies.

 Prepare for the coronavirus and beyond